hanmpark/philosophers/README.md

 ![philo](https://github.com/hanmpark/philosophers/blob/master/code_struct/philo_bonus.png)

 ### Short introduction to threads
 > A thread is a separate sequence of execution within a program.
 It allows for **multitasking** and **concurrent execution** of tasks by dividing a program into smaller units.
-Threads share the **same memory space and resources**, but have their own program counters and stacks.
+Threads share the **same memory space and resources**.
 They are used to improve performance, responsiveness, and resource utilization in concurrent programming.

 ***
 ## Difficulties